ARMmbed/mbed-os-tools/docs/CONTRIBUTING.md

 * Never mix tabs and spaces.
 * One blank line between functions.
 * Two blank lines between classes.
+* No whitespace at the end of a line.

 * Add a space after "," in dicts, lists, tuples, & argument lists, and after ":" in dicts, but not before.
 * Put spaces around assignments & comparisons (except in argument lists).